brooklynrail/brooklynrail-platform/content/events/2023/12/artist-postcards.md

 ---
 title: Artist Postcards
-deck: Directed by An Arm & A Leg Productions
+deck: Directed by Paul Pissarro and Max Cox
-summary: Join us for a virtual screening of Artist Postcards, directed by An Arm & a Leg Productions.
+summary: Join us for a virtual screening of Artist Postcards, directed by Paul Pissarro and Max Cox.
 Register to receive a 24-hour access link and password to the film.
 people:
   - person: an-arm-a-leg
 date: 2024-01-04T00:00:00-0500